 If the new PRI does not have income, the increased family size may decrease the family’s copay.
 This is appropriate and the new copay can be approved even if identity and relationship information is not verified.

 Enter information about the PRI’s reported activity into MEC² even if it is not verified.
 Verification is not required until redetermination.
-If the new PRI does not have an authorized activity, end care for any mutual children in the household.
-Terminate the Service Authorization with a 15-day adverse action notice.
-If all children in the household are mutual children with the new PRI and the new PRI does not have an authorized activity, terminate the family’s case.
+If the new PRI does not have an authorized activity or it is unknown if the PRI has an authorized activity, put the PRI into Extended Eligibility.
+See CCAP Manual 9.15.6 (Extended Eligibility).

 Do not authorize care for new children or increase child care authorizations for mutual children until all eligibility factors for the PRI have been verified.